awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 |  2 vCPU  |  Between 4 GB and 16 GB in 1\-GB increments  |
 |  4 vCPU  |  Between 8 GB and 30 GB in 1\-GB increments  |

+Note that the additional memory reserved for the Kubernetes components can cause a Fargate task with more vCPUs than requested to be provisioned.
+For example, a request for 1 vCPU and 8 GB memory would have 256 MB added to its memory request, and would provision a Fargate task with 2 vCPUs and 9 GB memory, since no task with 1 vCPU and 9 GB memory is available.

 There is no correlation between the size of the pod running on Fargate and the node size reported by Kubernetes with `kubectl get nodes`\.
 The reported node size is often larger than the pod's capacity\.
 You can verify pod capacity with the following command\.
 Replace `<pod-name>` \(including `<>`\) with the name of your pod\.

 ```